CapnKraken/patchscript/README.md

 -Click one of the executables, then select a project folder.
 Patch will run the program defined in the folder.
 -ps_console.exe is the same as patchscript.exe; it just shows the console, allowing you to see the output of 'log' as well as error messages.
--If you're not on Windows, the python source code is provided.
+-If you're not on Windows (or prefer not to use the executables), the python source code is provided.
 You'll need the pygame library installed.

 ## Command line